 All the finishes we use are completely non-toxic when dry.
-The finish on toys is certified food-contact-safe oil so it's safe for your little one to put his mouth on them.
+The finish on toys is certified food-contact-safe oil so it's safe for your little ones to put their mouths on them.
 Games and boxes are finished in a next generation water-based lacquer that gives a very durable, beautiful finish and is much easier on the environment than traditional solvent-based lacquers.
 The finish on cutting boards is a blend of oils and waxes that meets FDA regulations for direct and indirect food contact.

 About the Wood

 We use local Missouri-grown wood as much as possible, and for accents on some pieces we use a bit of exotic wood.